Retirement

 • If you have been paying extra contributions to purchase additional membership or additional pension this will be included in the pension benefits quoted in the options letter that you will receive.

-• If you have made contributions to the North Yorkshire AVC Scheme, your options will be shown in the options letter that you will receive.
+• If you have made contributions to the NYPF AVC Scheme, your options will be shown in the options letter that you will receive.
 If you think you have paid AVCs but they are not included in the letter please let us know.

 Cost of living increases

 • Your pension is increased each year on the first Monday after 5th April.
 Increases are fixed by the Government and are based on the cost of living (Consumer Price Index) in the year to the previous September.
+If the cost of living has gone down, your pension will not be reduced, it will remain payable at the same rate.
 If you have been receiving your pension for less than a year when the increase is due, you may only receive a proportion of the full increase.
 The overall increase applied may also be different if you are at or above State Pension Age.

 Survivors benefits